 - Clear police background check

-To be fully considered, be sure to send all documents below
+To be fully considered, be sure to send all documents listed on the checklist

 Submit COMPLETED documents to firstname.lastname@example.org